 If you had the chance to start homeschooling all over again today with the knowledge and experience you have now, what would you do differently?

 I would wait until my child was 6 for most formal academics.
 The preschool age is a magical time, enjoy it in a natural way.
-I would start with AmblesideOnline.
-I would not worry about proving myself to others through the academic prowess of my children but would much more organically and naturally instruct them as we walk along the way not pushing hard-core academics for my young children.
+I would start with AmblesideOnline and not worry about proving myself to others through the academic prowess of my children but would much more organically and naturally instruct them as we walk along the way not pushing hard-core academics for my young children.
 Charlotte Mason’s Formidable List of Attainments for a Child of Six (by the end of being six!) is a fantastic start.